 Rights, Responsibilities, and Preemption in Minnesota

-Chair Howard, Vice Chair Agbaje, Ranking Member Johnson, and members of the House Committee on Housing Finance and Policy, thank you for inviting me to comment on residential zoning.
+Chair Draheim, Vice Chair Duckworth, Ranking Member Dziedzic, and members of the Senate Committee on Housing Finance and Policy, thank you for inviting me to comment on residential zoning.
 I study land use regulation and housing markets as codirector of the Urbanity Project at the Mercatus Center at George Mason University.
 The Mercatus Center is dedicated to applying market-oriented academic research and ideas to real-world problems.

-Local governments have power over land use, and they bear the final responsibility in using this power justly.
+Local governments have power over land use, and they bear the final responsibility in using these powers justly.
 But the exercise of local land use authority relies on institutions designed by the state.
 Thus, the state legislature has the responsibility of adjusting institutions that are working poorly for citizens, markets, or local governments.

-The bill before you, HF 2235, touches several aspects of the state’s role in setting the framework for the exercise of local power over land use.
-It would enable duplex construction, limit the use of planned unit developments (PUDs) and newly allow the use of certain fiscal tools, preempt some zoning controls, and adjust the planning process.
+The bill before you, SF 3259, touches several aspects of the state’s role in setting the framework for the exercise of local power over land use.
+It would limit the use of planned unit developments (PUDs), newly allow the use of certain fiscal tools, preempt some zoning controls, and adjust the planning process.

-Institutions of development in suburban Minnesota are broken, as evidenced by the increasing number of suburbs abandoning traditional zoning in favor of PUDs.
-While PUDs are appropriate for unique or innovative projects, they are an invitation to opaque policymaking and favoritism when used routinely.
+Mounting evidence suggests that the institutions of development in suburban Minnesota are broken.
+An increasing number of suburbs are abandoning traditional zoning in favor of PUDs.
+PUDs are appropriate for unique or innovative projects, but they are an invitation to opaque policymaking and favoritism.
 In addition, the creation of a PUD agreement involves up-front administrative costs, making it uneconomical for small-scale builders.